Trusted WordPress tutorials, when you need them most.

 Show Your Most Popular WooCommerce Products

-If you have an online marketplace or store, then you may want to show your best-selling WooCommerce products on the 404 page.
+If you have an online store, then you may want to show your best-selling WooCommerce products on the 404 page.
 In this way, your custom 404 page can help you get more sales.

 In the left-hand menu, find the Best Selling Products block and drag it onto your layout.